 People can leave feedback on facebook pages and google anytime they want.
 But feedback can be manipulated.
 Negative feedback could be removed or fake reviews can be added.
 (Edit..
 Facebook has since tightened they review policy making it almost impossible to remove reviews)

 But what can't be controlled are the area and banter groups on facebook.
 The places people go to for advice on where to take broken devices.
-It's not uncommon to hear of phones, tablets and computers that have come out of some shops in a worse condition than they went in.
+It's not uncommon to hear of phones, tablets and computers that have come out of some shops are in a worse condition than when they went in.

 Not every post about killing devices will be true.
 Some people just live to trash talk when they don't get what they want from a shop.
 But repeatedly coming across nightmare stories of devices being destroyed by particular shops cannot be ignored.

-Red Wolf Repairs is a new business, so there's only a small amount of feedback thus far.
+Red Wolf Repairs is a new business, but the feedback thus far is something I am very proud of.
 With one fake negative review from a local repair shop.
 I'm sure at some point I will get an honest negative review.
-But I will only remove feedback that is fake/trash talking (if I can remove it).
+But I will only try to remove feedback that is fake/trash talking (if I can remove it).
 Any genuine bad experiances will be defended or explained, but not removed.

 New or used parts?
 This is a strange one.
 There's something of a quandary around this as original parts are better than after market parts.
 But not knowing the history of a used part is a worry.
 Most shops buy used phones, some shops buy stolen phones.
 They could be water damaged, smashed up or just badly treated; so the parts inside might not be fully working.
 But that doesn't stop them from being used.